 She has recently complimented the aims of the Global Health Initiative yet she has expressed skepticism of the administration’s aid requests in the context of domestic fiscal challenges.
 She has also expressed concerns about funding for international family planning.
 Last year she visited Peru with CARE and she has voiced support for maternal health programs.

 In 2007 Granger voted in favor of an amendment from Rep. Joe Pitts (R-PA) that aimed to block a provision which allowed the president to waive the requirement to spend at least 33 percent of global HIV prevention funds on abstinence-until-marriage programs.
-In 2008 Granger voted for the Lantos-Hyde bill.
+In 2008 Granger did not cast a vote* for the Lantos-Hyde bill.

 Rep. Jerry Lewis (R-CA):